Twenty tips to help mitigate a loss after flood or storm damage

 16. Try to reallocate internal resources from unaffected areas of the business.
 This may help you to maintain future sales.

 17. Contact customers to advise them of the position, especially where immediate supply of promised orders is affected and now no longer possible.
 You should seek to reassure them for a longer-term position.

 18. Prioritise those customers key to business, as initial recovery of business proceeds.

 19. Create a separate cost code in the accounts specific to the flood/storm damage and allocate all related expenditure to this code.
 This will make it easier to track costs later when the insurance claim is being agreed.
 This is especially important for any additional expenditure incurred to maintain the business.

-20. Contact your insurance broker (or insurer if there is no broker) as soon as possible.
+20. Contact your insurance broker as soon as possible.
 They will be able to either provide advice or point you in the right direction for specialist advice.

 With Lorega’s Loss Recovery Insurance, policyholders will have a Chartered Loss Adjuster on hand to help manage the insurance claim and advise on how to mitigate losses from the start.
 This service is also available after the event through Lorega Expert.

-To find out how Lorega can help your clients with a claim, contact the Lorega Sales Team on 0207 7767 3070.
+To find out how Lorega can help your clients with a claim, contact the Lorega Broker Relationships Team on 0207 7767 3070.